 Typically, Curriculum Night requires teachers to wear business attire.
 This is your chance to make an impression, so you want to look your best.
-While your campus may be relatively relaxed when it comes to dress code when you’re working with children (which I am all for), parents are using this opportunity to “figure you out”.
+Parents use this night to “figure you out” so dress accordingly (even if your campus has a lax dress code).
 As silly as it might seem, dressing professionally helps solidify your expert status in their minds.

 Since I typically never had time to head home before our school’s Open House, I always packed my outfit, along with a little make-up and a brush so I could get ready in my classroom.
 I also packed dinner and made a plan to use the hours leading up to Back-to-School Night as a time to get ready for the week ahead.

 5. Practice once or twice.